chenrujun/azure-spring-apps-file-processing-sample/README.md

    Screenshot:
    ![get-all-logs-about-a-specific-file](./pictures/get-all-logs-about-a-specific-file.png)

-   2.2.
-Example 2: Check events in Azure Event Hubs.
+3. Check events in Azure Event Hubs.

    Events in Azure Event Hubs can be viewed by [ServiceBusExplorer](https://github.com/paolosalvatori/ServiceBusExplorer).
 (I'm using version 5.0.4.)

    Screenshot:
    ![service-bus-explorer](./pictures/service-bus-explorer.png)

+## 3. Next Steps

-## Scenario 3: Store secret in Azure Key Vault
+### 3.1.
+Store secret in Azure Key Vault

 Secret can be stored in [Azure Key Vault secrets](https://learn.microsoft.com/en-us/azure/key-vault/secrets/about-secrets) and used in this application. [spring-cloud-azure-starter-keyvault](https://learn.microsoft.com/en-us/azure/developer/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault) is a useful tool to get secrets from Azure KeyVault in Spring Boot applications.
 And `spring-cloud-azure-starter-keyvault` supports refresh the secrets in a fixed interval.